nsaje/dotfiles/server/restapi/docs/api_blueprint.md

 - Avg.
 Cost per Pageview
 - Avg.
 Cost per Non-Bounced Visit
 - Avg.
 Cost per Minute

+#### Conversion Fields
+To get conversion data in the report, simply specify the same column names as you see them in the Zemanta Dashboard.

+For example, if your conversion goal name is "MyGoal", the valid column names would be

+- MyGoal 1 day
+- MyGoal 7 days
+- MyGoal 30 days
+- MyGoal 90 days

 ## Report jobs [/rest/v1/reports/]